INTRO This is a communicative story creation activity that can be adapted to

 some money.
 It’s a good idea to elicit or drill Yes and No questions first.
 For example questions that could be asked for the story above might include:

-Did Fred Flinstone decorate a Christmas tree?
+Did Fred Flintstone decorate a Christmas tree?

-Was Fred Flinstone at home?
+Was Fred Flintstone at home?

 Did this story take place on Christmas Eve? etc.